We are a vibrant company guided by leadership with deep industry experience, passion, and vision.

 Mr. Bennett is an experienced healthcare executive with over 37 years of financial and operational experience.
 He has held leadership roles in both publicly and privately held health care institutions, including Fortune 500 and start-up companies.

 Additionally, Mr. Bennett has invested in, founded, and served as a board member to a number of healthcare entities and real estate development firms.

 From 1979 until 1987, Mr. Bennett was a practicing CPA in the audit division of Ernst & Young.

 In this role, he advised individual hospitals, hospital chains, and other healthcare entities on financial, organizational, reimbursement and tax matters.

 Ms. Smith has served as ProTom International’s vice president, administration, and corporate secretary since the company was founded.

 Ms. Smith brings to ProTom 40 years’ experience in the healthcare, legal and manufacturing industries for both public and private companies.

-She has held leadership positions at Catalyst Rx, a pharmacy benefits manager and subsidiary of Catalyst Health Solutions, Inc. (Nasdaq: CHSI); Pathology Partners (formerly Caris Life Sciences, now Miraca Life Sciences); SemperCare, Inc.; Amtech Corporation (now TransCore, a unit of Roper Industries (NYSE: ROP)); and Horizon Health Corporation (Nasdaq: HORC).
+She has held leadership positions at Catalyst Rx, a pharmacy benefits manager and subsidiary of Catalyst Health Solutions, Inc. (Nasdaq: CHSI); Pathology Partners, Inc. (formerly Miraca Life Sciences, now Inform Diagnostics); SemperCare, Inc.; Amtech Corporation (now TransCore, a unit of Roper Industries (NYSE: ROP)); and Horizon Health Corporation (Nasdaq: HORC).

 Early in her career, Ms. Smith worked as a paralegal for the firms of Hughes & Luce and Johnson & Swanson, P.C.